 In order to distinguish between the new colony of Virginia centered in Jamestown and Raleigh's Virginia of 1587, the name Roanoke [Ronoque sometimes] was frequently used for the older area.
 John Smith's map of 1624 called the region "Ould Virginia," while at a later time the terms South Virginia and the Southern Plantation were applied.

-In March of 1620, at the recommendations of the Virginia Governor Sir George Yeardly, the Virginia Company employed Marmaduke Rayner to explore the surrounding region in a logical manner "which would produce good benefit to the Plantation."
+In March of 1620, upon the recommendations of the Virginia Governor Sir George Yeardly, the Virginia Company employed Marmaduke Rayner to explore the surrounding region in a logical manner "which would produce good benefit to the Plantation."
 The company would pay all expenses, and in the summer Rayner made the voyage for which he had been employed, exploring "to the Southward to Roanoke."

 Less than two years after the visit to Roanoke by his friend Marmaduke Rayner, the secretary of the Virginia government, John Pory, led an expedition to the south.
-He went to the Chowan River region in February 1622.
+He went to the Chowan River region in February of 1622.
 Pory's report suggested that settlements there would succeed.
 He found the Indians to be friendly and their king "desirous to make a league" with the English colonists in Virginia.
 His is the first such trek from Jamestown of which more than a bare mention survives.

 So, no one won.
-Within a year, King James died, and King Charles I was crowned.
+Within a year, King James I died, and King Charles I was crowned.
 And, Charles wasted little time in proclaiming the territory formerly held by the Virginia Company to be a part of the royal demesne.
 The king was then free to dispose of the ungranted land in that region as he pleased.
-Except for the settlement along the James River and the infant colony at Plymouth on Cape Cod Bay, the Atlantic seaboard from somewhere north of Spain's St. Augustine might now be enjoyed by King Charles.
+Except for the settlement along the James River and the infant colony at Plymouth on Cape Cod Bay, the Atlantic seaboard from somewhere north of Spain's St. Augustine might now be enjoyed by King Charles I.

-On October 30, 1629, in the fifth year of his reign, King Charles exercised his right by granting to his attorney general, Sir Robert Heath, the territory between 31 degrees and 36 degrees North latitude.
+On October 30, 1629, in the fifth year of his reign, King Charles I exercised his right by granting to his attorney general, Sir Robert Heath, the territory between 31 degrees and 36 degrees North latitude.
 This is the region lying from about thirty miles north of the Florida state line to the southern side of Albemarle Sound in North Carolina.

 Except for Roanoke Island it did not include the territory already explored by Virginians.
 Heath held this vast domain from the Atlantic to the Pacific as sole proprietor.